pivotal/docs-tap/tas-migration/buildpacks/php.hbs.md

 ##### Tanzu Application Service

-In TAS, extensions can be specified in a custom `.ini` file under `.bp-config/php/php.ini.d/FILENAME.ini` in the application.
+In Tanzu Application Service, extensions can be specified in a custom `.ini` file under `.bp-config/php/php.ini.d/FILENAME.ini` in the application.
-If an extension was already present and enabled in the compiled PHP, explicitly enabling the extension was not required in TAS.
+If an extension was already present and enabled in the compiled PHP, explicitly enabling the extension was not required in Tanzu Application Service.

 For example: